Claws and Effect: A Thailand Itinerary that includes Sriracha Tiger Zoo (And Actual Vacation Time)

 Accommodation options span from the “how is this possible?” to the “why is this necessary?”
 On the budget end, $30-50 per night secures a clean hostel or basic hotel room with air conditioning that sounds like a jet engine but feels like salvation.
 Mid-range travelers can find excellent boutique hotels for $80-120, while luxury seekers can drop $200-300 per night at international chains with infinity pools overlooking the urban sprawl.

 No Bangkok visit is complete without seeing the Grand Palace ($15 entry fee), a complex so ornate it makes Versailles look like it was decorated by minimalists.
+This ranks among the essential things to do in Thailand for any first-time visitor.
 Nearby Wat Pho houses the famous reclining Buddha, a 150-foot golden figure lounging with an expression that says, “I’ve reached nirvana, and you’re still checking work emails on vacation.”
 For retail therapy, time your visit to include the Chatuchak Weekend Market, where 8,000 stalls sell everything from vintage Levis to live scorpions.

 Transportation tip: The BTS Skytrain ($0.50-1.50 per trip) is Bangkok’s salvation, gliding above the gridlock below like an air-conditioned chariot of the gods.
 Taxis start at $1.50 but add surcharges for sitting in traffic, breathing the air, and listening to the driver’s personal philosophy on American politics.